gvacaliuc/resume/README.md

 Our batch data platform is used by ~30 teams and regularly processes ~40TB of data per day.
-Since I've joined the reliability of the platform has improved from approximately one downtime event per week to a handful in the past year.
+Since I've joined the reliability of the platform has improved from approximately one downtime event per week to less than one per year.

-More recently, we have been focusing efforts "upstream" on the backend services producing and using data in order to shift the primary source of data from nightly database snapshots to real-time events.

-In the past few months, I embedded with a backend team building on these core service primitives and expanding them as needed.
-I led the team in unifying our model of "users" from 3 legacy systems into one, unblocking deprecating the remaining pieces.

-Presently I'm focused on improving developer tooling for our data services and making it easy to use real-time data for online inference in our nascent ML Platform.
+In the past 2 years, we've been focusing on building out our real-time data platform on top of kafka.
+Outside of core platform work making it easy to produce / consume from kafka, recent large projects include leading a team to unify our model of "users" from 3 legacy systems into one and making it easy to use real-time data in online inference in our nascent ML Platform.

 ### Cruise (summer '19)

-I interned on the developer platform team working on improving C++ build times.
+I interned on the developer platform team and improved C++ build times.

 * collected all bazel profile data into BQ
 * basic looker / datastudio dashboards measuring build critical path and slowest packages
-* tool to identify classes / functions which unnecessarily balloon # of concrete compilation targets
+* linter to identify template classes / functions which balloon # of concrete compilation targets
 * reduced build critical path by ~25%

 ### Two Sigma (summer '17/'18)